fermiyon/fastapi-azure-container-app-docker-deployment/README.md

 # Azure Docker Deployment

-Deploy docker container to Azure Container Apps
+## Overview

+This project contains the necessary files and instructions to deploy a FastAPI application as a Docker container to Azure Container Apps.

+## Getting Started

 ## Login